-- · Control mode: High speed field feedback control - Control output: Use any available high current or PWM output. - · Output polarity: Normal - 7.1.8.3 Miata alternators 1999 and later Mazda alternators used an ECU controlled field coil.
+- · Control mode: High speed field feedback control - Control output: Use any available high current, digital out, or PWM output. - · Output polarity: Normal - 7.1.8.3 Miata alternators 1999 and later Mazda alternators used an ECU controlled field coil.
 However, instead of directly running the field coil, the ECU supplies 5 volts to a switching transistor inside the alternator to regulate the output voltage.
-You can control this alternator with the output from a high current or PWM output with a pull up resistor, or repurpose an unused spark output to provide a 0-5V signal without a pull up.
+You can control this alternator with the output from a high current, digital out, or PWM output with a pull up resistor, or repurpose an unused spark output or digital I/O lines to provide a 0-5V signal without a pull up.
 Although they are marked as inputs, the digital frequency "inputs" can also supply a suitable 0-5V signal.